How to get a hardware startup investor-ready

 Prepare the hard part before you raise

 A Fractional Forge Design Dossier is built for exactly this moment: an auditable, engineer-checked Excel model where the bill of materials, the build plan, the landed unit cost and the margin all trace from stated inputs and recompute when an assumption changes.
 An investor can open it and check the arithmetic themselves.
-Your first one is free — but even without it, the lesson stands: walk in able to defend every number, or expect to walk out.
+Your first one is free — but even without it, the lesson from the coffee house stands: walk in able to defend every number, or expect to walk out.

 Common questions